Kinsiu00/selfNote_frontend/README.md

   - on Linux and Windows systems, PostgreSQL may require a username/password for PostgreSQL.
 Please refer to PostgreSQL documentation for details: https://www.postgresql.org/docs/10/static/client-authentication.html
   - ie: 'postgres://{USERNAME}:{PASSWORD}@localhost/{DATABASE NAME}'
+- Run the command "knex migrate:latest" to set up the table in the database.

 Once the database and connection has been set up, simply run "npm start" in the root directory of the backend.